YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 The barrage warrants a mention, in that it is a rain of little star-shaped pellets somewhat slowly falling from the sky and attempting to aim for enemy chibi; their damage is pretty high, but the AoEs are small and the long travel time somewhat hampers their effectiveness.
 Serviceable enough.

 ### Tier 2:
 ---
 #### ![CV](https://azurlane.koumakan.jp/w/images/d/db/HornetChibi.png "USS Hornet") - **[BIG WASP YO (USS Hornet)](https://azurlane.koumakan.jp/Hornet)**
 * Skill:
-  * Upon airstrike launch, 60% chance to launch a [barrage](http://p8.qhimg.com/t01f5e40a0d4aa5e59e.gif).
+  * Upon airstriking, 60% chance to launch a [barrage](http://p8.qhimg.com/t01f5e40a0d4aa5e59e.gif).
-    * The 12 BOMBS deal 222 bdmg with 80/90/110 armour mods.
+    * The 12 BOMBS deal 222 bdmg with 80/90/110 mods.
 Their damage is modified by 100% of the unit's Aviation.
   * 25% chance to inflict double damage with her airstrike.
   * Has a 3/3/2 loadout.